exis-io/exis-io.github.io/pages/appliance_api/Bouncer.md

 specified agents raises an exception otherwise.

 #### Parameters:
- -- Id (string) â the id of the dynamic role instance -- role (string) â the unique identifier for the role within the domain appname -- appname (string) â the domain of the appname associated with the role -- agents (list of strings) â the list of agents you are removing the role from
+ - Id (string) -- the id of the dynamic role instance
+ - role (string) -- the unique identifier for the role within the domain appname
+ - appname (string) -- the domain of the appname associated with the role
+ - agents (list of strings) -- the list of agents you are removing the role from

 **Return type:** boolean